 Fit: Once you have the shell of the short made, you can tweak the fit.
 I have a really small waist, so I always take it in from the hips on up.
 You can also make the legs longer or shorter, or lower the waist.
 Do not forget that you will fold over the waist and the legs 1″ when you add the elastic.

-Installation of waist and gripper elastics will be covered in part 2.
+Installation of waist and gripper elastics is covered in Lycra bike shorts Part 2

 Note: This is an updated version of an article that used to exist on the original website